versionone/git-hooks/README.md

 ## Installing
-Currently you need to download both the [`prepare-commit-message`](https://github.com/versionone/git-hooks/blob/master/prepare-commit-msg) hook and supporting [`lib/gittr.rb`](https://github.com/versionone/git-hooks/blob/master/lib.gittr.rb) file, and put them in the
-`.git/hooks/` directory in each repository you want to use the hooks with.
+Currently you need to download both the [`prepare-commit-message`](https://github.com/versionone/git-hooks/blob/master/prepare-commit-msg) hook and supporting [`lib/`](https://github.com/versionone/git-hooks/blob/master/lib/) directory, putting them in the `.git/hooks/` directory of each repository you want to use the hooks with.
 We'll make this a whole lot easier, real soon!

 ## License
 VersionOne Git Hooks are covered under the MIT License.
 See [LICENSE](https://github.com/versionone/git-hooks/blob/master/LICENSE) for more information.